jvassev/image2ipfs/README.md

 This project teaches Docker some IPFS.
 IPFS is a global, versioned, peer-to-peer filesystem.
 It combines good ideas from Git, BitTorrent, Kademlia, SFS, and the Web.
 It is like a single bittorrent swarm, exchanging git objects.
 [https://github.com/ipfs/go-ipfs]

 This projects is tested with docker-1.9.1 and ipfs-0.4.1.
-It is known not to work with docker-1.11.1
+It is known not to work with docker-1.11.1.
+However, image2ipfs works with image archives produced by all versions of docker.

 # How does it work?
 image2ipfs takes an image archive produced using `docker save`.